Spudnik-Group/Spudnik/docs/_includes/command_descriptions/random/smiff-fact.md

-Gives a random Will Smith fact.
+Returns a random Will Smith fact.